Statcounter

 Erin had just emerged from an abusive relationship, something that Chris couldn’t understand.
 He wondered how anyone could behave in the manner in which her ex did, let alone to a wonderful person like Erin.
 She had some troubling times in her childhood with an abusive mother who was known to self medicate with pills and alcohol, just like Chris‘father did with the latter.

 Her mother died when she was young.
-So, Erin unexpectedly faced the daunting challenge to raise two siblings, alone.
+So, Erin unexpectedly faced the daunting challenge of raising two siblings, alone.

 Chris had a similar childhood with his father, who also abused and overused alcohol.
 As a result, Chris’ father, Avery, died when Chris was twenty years old.